Mikkel Aagaard

-Mikkel Aagaard (born 18 October 1995) is a Danish professional ice hockey forward who is currently playing with Skellefteå AIK of the Swedish Hockey League (SHL).
+Mikkel Aagaard (born 18 October 1995) is a Danish professional ice hockey player who is a forward for Skellefteå AIK of the Swedish Hockey League (SHL).

 Playing career

 Undrafted, Aagaard played in his native Denmark with Frederikshavn White Hawks before moving to North America to play major junior hockey in the Ontario Hockey League with the Niagara IceDogs and the Sudbury Wolves.

-On 5 October 2016, he embarked on his North American pro career in signing with the Stockton Heat of the AHL for the 2016–17 season.
+On 5 October 2016, he embarked on his North American pro career by signing with the Stockton Heat of the AHL for the 2016–17 season.
 Aagaard split the season between the Heat and its ECHL affiliate, the Adirondack Thunder.
-He compiled 11 points in 25 games with the Heat before appearing in 4 post-season games with the club.
+He compiled 11 points in 25 games with the Heat before appearing in 4 postseason games with the club.

 As a free agent from the Heat, Aagaard opted to continue in the AHL after securing a try-out to attend the Springfield Thunderbirds training camp.
 In making a positive impression, Aagaard was signed to a standard one-year deal with the Thunderbirds for the 2017–18 season on 4 October 2017.
 Aagard appeared in 23 games with Springfield before he was reassigned to ECHL affiliate, the Manchester Monarchs, then later released from his contract on 1 February 2018.

-Unsigned through the off-season, Aagaard decided to take a hiatus from his professional career, enrolling to the University of Guelph to major in accounting, while participating for the Gryphons in the Canadian Interuniversity Sport (CIS) on 19 September 2018.
+Unsigned through the off-season, Aagaard decided to take a hiatus from his professional career, enrolling at the University of Guelph to major in accounting, while participating for the Gryphons in the Canadian Interuniversity Sport (CIS) on 19 September 2018.

 Aagaard played parts of two seasons with Guelph before returning to the professional circuit to end the 2019–20 season, agreeing to a contract with German club, Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).

 With the COVID-19 pandemic ending the DEL season before the playoffs, Aagaard moved to Sweden as a free agent, signing a two-year contract with MoDo Hockey of the Allsvenskan on 6 April 2020.

-Aagaard established himself offensively during his five season tenure with MoDo, leaving the club upon their demotion to the Allsvenskan following the 2024–25 season, signing a two-year contract to remain in the SHL with Skellefteå AIK on 25 April 2025.
+Aagaard established himself offensively during his five-season tenure with MoDo, leaving the club upon their demotion to the Allsvenskan following the 2024–25 season, signing a two-year contract to remain in the SHL with Skellefteå AIK on 25 April 2025.